Blueprint for a Better America

 Making Government Serve the People, Not Special Interests

 For too long, Washington has operated under a different set of rules where career politicians enrich themselves, special interests call the shots, and working families are left behind.
-It's time to restore accountability and tackle Washington's broken culture head-on by removing conflicts of interest, blocking insider trading, imposing term limits, and requiring a balanced budget that respects taxpayer dollars.
+It's time to restore accountability and tackle Washington's broken culture head-on by removing conflicts of interest, banning members of Congress from trading individual stocks, imposing term limits, and requiring a balanced budget that respects taxpayer dollars.
 This is the key to returning power back where it belongs — with the American people, not the elites.

 Reviving the American Dream